MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/edit-site-power-pages-management.png" alt-text="Edit website using Power Pages Management app.":::

+## Data model Power Platform CLI parameters

+You can use an optional `dataModel` parameter when uploading or downloading website configuration data using the Power Platform CLI.

+Download
+`pac paportal download --path <path> --webSiteId <siteId> --dataModel <enhanced/standard>`

+Upload
+`pac paportal upload --path <path> --dataModel <enhanced/standard>`

+See [Power Platform CLI parameters](../configure/power-platform-cli.md#parameters) for more information.

 ## Frequently asked questions:

 ### How can I update a website from the standard data model to the enhanced data model?

-Guidance to update from the standard data model to enhanced data model will be delivered in a later update.
+Guidance and tooling support to update from the standard data model to enhanced data model will be delivered in a later update.

 ### Can I edit new sites based on enhanced data model configurations in the Portal management app?